Leptospirosis

 How can leptospirosis be prevented?

-• Wearing protective clothing or footwear near soil or water that may be contaminated with animal urine.
+• Wearing protective clothing or footwear near potentially contaminated soil or water.

-Is there a vaccine available to protest against leptospirosis?
+Is there a vaccine available to protect against leptospirosis?

-There is no vaccine available for humans.
-There are vaccines available for animals.
-Consult with your veterinarian regarding vaccination of pets.
+Currently, there is no vaccine available for humans in the United States.
+Consult with your veterinarian regarding vaccination for leptospirosis in animals.

 How can I get more information about leptospirosis?